ZanzyTHEbar/circlejerk/README.md

 # IMU Fusion System

+> [!IMPORTANT]
+> This project is an MVP and only implemented in 2D.
+Future work could include extending the algorithm to 3 or more dimensions.

 This project implements a robust and real-time Inertial Measurement Unit (IMU) fusion system designed to accurately estimate position using data from multiple IMUs arranged in a planar configuration.
 The system leverages geometric constraints and a real-time 2D point cloud to mitigate drift and noise inherent in IMU measurements.

 ## Table of Contents